Links on Android Authority may earn us a commission. Learn more.

 See also: Garmin Venu 2 review

 Finally, Fitbit is also worth a shout.
-The Sense in particular packs the broadest feature set of any Fitbit smartwatch.
-It comes with an EDA sensor to monitor stress and an ECG sensor.
-Its sleep tracking smarts trump the Apple Watch and, arguably, its rivals from Samsung and Garmin.
+The Sense line, in particular packs the broadest feature set of any Fitbit smartwatch.
+It comes with an EDA sensor to monitor stress, a skin temperature monitor, and an ECG sensor.
+Sleep tracking smarts remains Fitbit’s strong point, but Apple has made notable progress in this area.

 See also: Fitbit Sense review

 The short answer is yes.
-The Apple Watch Series 7 would provide iPhone users an unrivaled experience, especially considering the seamless integration between watchOS and iOS.
+The Apple Watch Series 8 would provide iPhone users with an unrivaled experience, especially considering the seamless integration between watchOS and iOS.
+Realistically, the Apple Watch Series 7 will still serve you well if you don’t absolutely need the skin temperature sensor.
 Of course, you will need to be an iPhone user to take advantage of these features.
 If you’re not an iPhone user, the answer to this question gets a little more complicated.

-In our opinion, the best Apple Watch alternative for Android users is the Galaxy Watch 4.
-Samsung’s four-year update commitment makes it the best future-proof device available, while Wear OS 3 gives the device a solid base on which to build.
-At $249, it’s also extremely tough to ignore, especially when considering the pricier Garmin and Fitbit options on the market.
+In our opinion, the best Apple Watch alternative for Android users is the Galaxy Watch 5.
+Samsung’s long-term update commitment makes it the best future-proof device available, while it’s arguably the most balanced smartwatch and health watch combo available for Android users.
+At $279, it’s also extremely tough to ignore, especially when considering the pricier Garmin and Fitbit options on the market.

 If you’re using an iPhone, the Garmin Venu 2 Plus is tough to beat.
-If you’re an Android user, going with the Samsung Galaxy Watch 4 is a good bet.
+If you’re an Android user, going with the Samsung Galaxy Watch 5 and Watch 4 are good bets.
 Alternatively, the Fitbit Versa 3 and Sense are dark horses if you value deeper sleep insights on a slightly lower budget.

 No, you can’t pair an Apple Watch with an Android smartphone.
 You’ll need an iPhone for this.
 However, if you have both an iPhone and an Android device, there’s no reason why you can’t use the three simultaneously.

-The Apple Watch’s brief battery life, shallow sleep tracking data, and lack of third-party watch face customizations are among its biggest issues.
-We also experienced unreliable heart rate tracking during our Series 7 review.
+The Apple Watch’s brief battery life and lack of third-party watch face customizations are among its biggest issues.